HallaDan/CIS425-Dearborn_Resource_Hub/README.md

 #### Professional Profiles
 Professionals can log in to create profiles that include:
-- Name
-- Profile picture
+- BusinessName
-- Languages spoken
+- Languages spoken by business
 - Area of expertise
-- Years of experience
 - Contact details (phone number, email, business address)

 #### User Contributions